Welcome to the Mia-Platform Console Overview page!

 CPU and RAM

-Usage vs Limits, shows the actual usage of CPU and RAM compared to the limits set for your microservices.
-The graph color will become yellow to warn you that the usage has exceeded the 75% of the limits you have set, meaning that you have almost reached the maximum amount that you want to be allocated for that resource.
+- Usage vs Limits: shows the actual usage of resources compared to the limits set for your microservices.
+The graph color will become yellow to warn you that the usage has exceeded the 75% of the limits you have set.
+This means that you have almost reached the maximum amount that you want to be allocated for that resource.

 At the bottom of the graphs, it is possible to see the current usage, which represents the usage of CPU or RAM when you loaded the homepage.